 Ever Googled something and asked how the results came to be?
 Why is Google showing a particular result from this website and not another?
 What’s the basis for a website ranking higher than another with the exact same topic?
 How can you make your website perform the same way?

 The internet is now an integral part of business and advertising.
-Just the fact that there’s 80,959 Google searches happening per second (that’s almost 5 million searches in a minute), proves how people are now relying on search engines for information and how eCommerce is growing each year — try an estimate of 2.05 billion digital buyers by 2020.
+Just the fact that there’s 80,959 Google searches happening per second (that’s almost 5 million searches in a minute), proves how people are now relying on search engines for information and how eCommerce is growing each year — try an estimate of 2.14 billion digital buyers by 2021.
 In the past, an agency or a business needed to have deep deep pockets to market their products and services in their area.
 Today, you can market your brand to the whole world without breaking the bank.
-Have your services accessible to people who are looking for it with just a click of the mouse, and the best part is that they can easily share your services to others who are interested in what you’re offering.
+Have your services accessible to people who are looking for them with just a click of the mouse, and the best part is that they can easily share your services with others who are interested in what you’re offering.

 How do you appear right smack on the first page of search results and how do you stay on top?
 More importantly, how do you become visible to your target audience?